meilisearch/engine-team/issue-templates/roadmap-issue.md

 Ends: 20XX-XX-XX

 - [ ] PM posts a summary of the release #ms-releases (internal Slack): dates, release content, and each feature's motivation.
-- [ ] At the beginning of the Implementation Phase, sync meeting with team managers (docs, cloud and integration) about the current implemented release.
+- [ ] EM creates notes about the current implemented release to detail each planned issue (the usage, the PRD, the Slack channel, the risks...) and shares them to #ms-release.
 - [ ] Engine team implements the planned content of the release according to the PRD.
 The code changes are merged into the `main` branch.
 If needed, prototypes will be shared with the users.
 According to their feedback, we might apply changes to the related feature.
 - [ ] EM checks with the mini-dashboard maintainer if a new version of the mini-dashboard has been released and if we want to integrate it.
 - [ ] [Specifications](https://github.com/meilisearch/specifications/pulls) of each feature should be provided by the end of the sprint.